odk-x/services/README.md

 It is part of the ODK 2.0 Android tools suite.

-__ANDROID STUDIO NOTE:__ open the .iml file (otherwise you won't get the unit and android system tests)

 It is an APK that provides core services (database, content providers, local webserver) used by all the other ODK 2.0 tools.

 The developer [wiki](https://github.com/opendatakit/opendatakit/wiki) (including release notes) and